taylor-training/proxmox/template/README.md

 ## Ubuntu Server Template

-This has been tested with Ubuntu 22.04 LTS.
+This has been tested with Ubuntu 22.04 LTS and 24.04 LTS.
 Other versions may work but not validated.

 ### Virtual Machine Setup